Fire Retardant

 English Oak Quercus robur

-Tall fully deciduous tree with nice yellow/orange autumn colour.
+Up to 25m.* Famously tall and broad majestic fully deciduous tree with nice yellow/orange autumn colour.
 Usually drops all its leaves by May.
-Up to 25m.
+Not able to withstand dry and hot summers quite as well as other species.

 Pin Oak